tjfinney/ANTTV.code/README.md

     Mark.UBS4 |> do_reduction(n=6, keep="P88") |> do_dist() |> do_NJ()

-Please be aware that reducing the minimum number will also reduce the reliability of the analysis results.
+Please be aware that reducing the minimum number also reduces the reliability of the analysis results.

 ## Saving results